 The Neighborhood Pool is one of our most cherished amenities, but it is available only to Olde Ivy residents, their family, and no more than two guests per visit per family.
 Since it’s a community resource, it’s important that everyone who uses the pool or the pool area follows these basic rules for security, safety and courtesy.
 Pool hours are 6:30 AM to 11:30 PM.
 Official pool rules are available here.

-- For emergencies, use the special-purpose telephone to dial 911.
-It is located on the far left column supporting the back porch of the clubhouse.
+For emergencies, use the special-purpose telephone on the far left column supporting the back porch of the clubhouse to dial 911.

 Smoke alarms are installed in each unit, hard-wired into the electrical system.
 Residents may not tamper with them, except to change the battery that powers the unit.